Community of Practice Events2015 Virtual Host Sites-Open for Public Registration.pdf

 Inclusion Supports provide resources for educators and families to use with all children.
 Resources available include: adapting/modifying materials and activities, behavior supports, early education materials, inclusion support materials, legislation information, reports and research, visual supports, Inclusion Collaborative videos, and other related resources.

 Supporting Inclusive Practices Project (SIP) assists the California Department of Education (CDE), Special Education Division (SED) in supporting local educational agencies (LEAs) with research, evidence-based practices, training, and technical assistance related to supporting students with disabilities in the least restrictive environment (LRE).
+Many resources are available to support the effort of one coherent system for all students.

 Inclusion Support Warm Line provides FREE support, information and resources for including children with disabilities or special needs in your program or community, call (408) 453-6651, or email firstname.lastname@example.org.
 Programs that would like a coach to observe them and offer suggestions about inclusion can fill out the Inclusion Coach Referral form.